List of BC Ferries accidents and incidents: Queen of New Westminster

-On October 20, 1971, Queen of New Westminster pulled out of its berth at the Departure Bay ferry terminal while vehicle loading was in progress, causing a car and its two occupants to fall into the water, both of whom were rescued.
+On October 20, 1971, the Queen of New Westminster pulled out of its berth at the Departure Bay ferry terminal while vehicle loading was in progress, causing a car and its two occupants to fall into the water, both of whom were rescued.

 In a similar incident, on August 13, 1992, the Queen of New Westminster pulled out of its berth at the Departure Bay ferry terminal while the vehicle loading ramps were still lowered and resting on the ship.
 Three people were killed, including two children.
 One additional passenger was seriously injured, and two others received minor injuries when a van containing 6 people fell 15 m from the upper loading ramp and bounced off the lower loading ramp, then finally landed in the sea below.
 The van had been stopped and instructed to wait on the loading ramp by terminal crew members.
 The Transportation Safety Board of Canada determined that the accident was caused by the vessel not following its departing procedures correctly and secondarily due to poor communication between terminal and ship crew members.

 Queen of the North

 On December 17, 1974, the formerly named Queen of Surrey was withdrawn from service to repair damage sustained from a fire in an electrical panel.

-On March 22, 2006, Queen of the North sank 135 nmi south of Prince Rupert, British Columbia, when it struck Gil Island at approximately 1:00 a.m.
-Two people from 100 Mile House were reported missing.
+On March 22, 2006, the Queen of the North sank 135 nmi south of Prince Rupert, British Columbia, when it struck Gil Island at approximately 1:00 a.m.
+Two people from 100 Mile House, Gerald Foisy and Shirley Rosette, were reported missing.
 BC Ferries CEO David Hahn said, "There is a real possibility that they went down with the ship."
-It is unlikely that it will be possible to salvage Queen of the North.
+It is unlikely that it will be possible to salvage the Queen of the North.

-Officials determined the cause of the incident was human error by three BC Ferries employees neglecting their navigational duties.
-Charges of criminal negligence causing death were considered, and a class action lawsuit for the passengers is proceeding while the Ferry and Marine Union sought to reinstate the fired crew who failed to provide information to the $1 million TSB enquiry.
+Officials later determined the cause of the incident was human error on the part of three BC Ferries employees who neglected their navigational duties.
+Charges of criminal negligence causing death were considered, and a class action lawsuit for the passengers is proceeding while the Ferry and Marine Workers Union sought to reinstate the fired crew members who failed to provide information to the $1 million TSB enquiry.